 Singapore's economic growth slows to 3.8% in Q2: MTI flash estimates

+The lower-than-expected advance GDP figure comes amid growing risks from US-China trade tensions.

-SINGAPORE: Singapore’s economic growth slowed to 3.8 per cent in the second quarter from a year ago as both the manufacturing and services sectors lost some momentum, advance estimates from the Ministry of Trade and Industry (MTI) showed on Friday (Jul 13).
+SINGAPORE: Singapore’s economic growth slowed to 3.8 per cent in the second quarter from a year ago as momentum in both the manufacturing and services sectors eased, advance estimates from the Ministry of Trade and Industry (MTI) showed on Friday (Jul 13).

 This comes in below the median forecast of 4 per cent in a Reuters poll of 12 economists, and is down from the year-on-year growth of 4.3 per cent in the first quarter.